Bridge Superstructure Components

-There are several different shapes of beams used throughout the U.S. today for bridges, mostly determined by a state.
-Here are an examples of the most common shapes and types:
+There are several different shapes of beams used throughout the U.S. today for bridges, mostly determined by each state.
+Here are examples of the most common shapes and types:

 Precast, prestressed flat slabs are used in short span bridges.
 They typically have spans between 25 and 45 feet between supports.
 They can have a concrete or asphalt wearing surface cast onto the structure.

 Adjacent box beams contain centric voids and are used to span short to medium distances with shallow depth superstructure system.
 They also provide a stay in place formwork for a wearing surface to be cast onto after installation.

 Pretensioned, prestressed beams are the most common precast element used in the bridge industry today.
 These are used in medium to long span bridges.
 The girders are typically placed and made composite with a deck.
 The deck may be cast-in-place or precast.